tahashieenavaz/aftab/README.md

 ## Overview

-**Aftab** is a benchmarking framework for evaluating CNN-based encoders in PQN across Atari environments.
+**Aftab** (آفتاب) is a benchmarking framework for evaluating CNN-based encoders in PQN across Atari environments.
 It provides standardized training, evaluation, and reproducibility tools for deep reinforcement learning research.